niki-on-github/longhorn-pvc-samba-share/README.md

 Make all longhorn PVC accessible with a samba container.

-This container is indented to us in conjunction with my [longhorn-volume-manager](https://github.com/niki-on-github/longhorn-volume-manager) container.
+This container is indented to use in conjunction with my [longhorn-volume-manager](https://github.com/niki-on-github/longhorn-volume-manager) container.

 ## Variables